 Applying for Social Security Benefits

-The SSA offers disability benefits to qualified individuals who are sufficiently disabled.
-Generally, this means you must have worked for a minimum amount of time and that your disability must preclude you from working at your existing job and from learning to or being able to work at another job.
+Social Security offers disability benefits to qualified individuals who are disabled for at least a year.
+Generally, your disability must preclude you from working at your existing job and from being able to work at another job.
 The same advice above applies here: go to the doctor, and ask your doctor to document your limitations.